mechatroner/RBQL/README.md

 * Provides a fully-functional client-side browser demo application
 * Integration with popular text editors (VSCode, Vim, Sublime Text, Atom)
 * Small, maintainable, dependency-free, eco-friendly and hackable code base: RBQL engine fits into a single file with less than 2000 LOC

+### Disadvantages of RBQL compared to traditional SQL engines
+* Not suitable for transactional workload
+* RBQL doesn't support nested queries, but they can be emulated with consecutive queries
+* Number of tables in all JOIN queries is always 2 (input table and join table), use consecutive queries to join 3 or more tables
+* Does not support HAVING statement

 ### FAQ